 Student-Led Venture (College & High School)

-This year, we are asking teachers, schools, youth organizations, parents, and students to nominate the most impactful student entrepreneurs throughout the Puget Sound community.
+We are also inviting teachers, schools, youth organizations, parents, and students to nominate the most impactful student entrepreneurs throughout the Greater Puget Sound community.
 If you know a student who has started and maintains a leadership position with a student-led social venture (non-profit, business, club, or initiative) within the past three years that is still active today – nominate them by sending them the application link and encouraging them to fill out the application form.

 Individuals can nominate up to three different student entrepreneurs.

 Where can I find a list of application questions, so that I can prepare?